mfoyedele/blockchain_voting/README.md

 * ipfs-http-client
 * Polygon Mumbai Network

 # Use of Product
+A decentralized blockchain voting application that uses blockchain technology as a means to either aid or take care of casting and counting ballots.

 # A brief description
-A secure blockchainh voting system that has great potential to decrease organizational costs and increase voter turnout.
-It eliminates the need to print ballot papers or open polling stations-voters can vote from wherever there is an Internet connection.
+A blockchain-based application, which improves the security and decreases the cost of hosting a nationwide election.